-A hard copy of the Catalog will be provided to each student upon arrival.
-You can also Click Here to download the catalog as a pdf file.
+A hard copy of the catalog will be provided to each student upon arrival.

-Courses at the Dog Trainer College are taught by our Training Director, Tim Miller, BRE, CMDT, a certified trainer in many fields, including Basic and Advanced Obedience, a Certified a Protection Dog Trainer, a Certified Police K9 Instructor, including detection dog training, Search and Rescue work and Human Remains Detection work, and a certified Master Dog Trainer.
-Tim has officially been training dogs since 1992.
-His love for dogs and their training goes back as far as he can remember.
+Courses at the Dog Trainer College are taught by our Training Director and Lead Instructor, Tim Miller, CMDT.
+As a Master Trainer, he is certified in many fields, including Basic and Advanced Obedience, a Certified Protection Dog Trainer, a Certified Police K9 Instructor, including detection dog training, Search and Rescue work and Human Remains Detection work, and a certified Service Dog Trainer.
+Tim has officially been training dogs since 1992 and unofficially for as far back as he can remember.
+His love for dogs and their training has been a lifelong mission.

 Tim is a member of the Association of Professional Dog Trainers and the American Police Canine Association.

 Jeremiah Johnson, CMDT is also a Master Trainer and Instructor at the Dog Trainer College.
 He served in the US Marines and later sought to fulfil his passion to train dogs.
 Jeremiah graduated with honors in the 2016 class here at DTC.

 Nathan Martz, CMDT is a certified Master Trainer and Instructor at DTC.
 Nathan has a background in law enforcement and served in the US Navy in various capacities including as a handler with military working dogs.

 Raven Aydt, CMDT, is an instructor at DTC.
 She is a K9 handler for the Vigo County Search and Rescue team as well as a certified HRD handler.